worldbank/dkanr/README.md

 ## Overview

+[DKAN](https://getdkan.org/) is an open data platform that enables publication and consumption of open data.

-The `dkanr` package is an R client to the [DKAN REST API](https://dkan.readthedocs.io/en/latest/apis/rest-api.html).
-Through the DKAN REST API, `dkanr` accesses the available catalog while providing CRUD functionalities.
+The `dkanr` package is an R client to the [DKAN REST API](https://dkan.readthedocs.io/en/latest/apis/rest-api.html) that aims to facilitate the consumption, updating, and publication of content to open data platforms powered by DKAN.

-Some features of this package include:

-* Uploading content
-* Authorized access to catalog
-* Updating data

 ## Installation